Francis Ng

 Francis Ng Chun-yu (吳鎮宇; born 21 December 1961) is a Hong Kong actor and director.
-He is known for his roles in the TVB series Triumph in the Skies and in films such as Young and Dangerous, Once Upon a Time in Triad Society, A Man Called Hero and The Mission.
+He is known for his roles in the TVB series Old Time Buddy (1997) and Triumph in the Skies (2003), as well as in films such as Bullets Over Summer (1999), The Mission (1999), 2000 AD (2000), Juliet in Love (2000), and Infernal Affairs II (2003).

 Early life

 Ng was born in Hong Kong to a family with ancestry from Panyu, Guangzhou, Guangdong, China.
 He is the uncle of footballer, Ng Wai Chiu.

 Ng revealed in a stand-up comedy, saying that when he was a child he told his mother that his dream was to get a job that does not need any academic qualification, without a fixed working hours and high pay.
 Then, his mother asked him to become a beggar.
 So, he went to Wong Tai Sin, a famous temple in Hong Kong, to observe those beggars there.
 He realised that becoming beggar is too busy and need to perform manual labour, which does not suit his free and unconstrained attitude.
 Consequently, he gave up and decided to become a movie star because being a movie star fulfilled all the condition he requested.

 During that time, the only way to become a movie star was to get into TVB Training Classes, so Ng signed up.
 After failing thrice entering the training classes, he eventually gave up.
 He went for a short period Pabbajja for seven days, shaved his head bald.
 After the event, he decided to try applying for the training classes again and this time he succeeded.
 He said in an interview that he succeeded because the interviewer thought that he Knew Shaolin Kung Fu due to his bald head.